Peter’s Correspondence on the Actual Freedom List

 It would be a pity to get bogged down in semantics in our discussion and risk losing sight of the bigger picture – actualizing peace on earth between human beings.

-I remember walking in the shallow water marvelling at my magical fairy-tale-like surroundings.
+[Peter]: As the effect came on, I remember walking in the shallow water marvelling at my magical fairy-tale-like surroundings.
 A vast blue sky overhead with an ever-changing array of wispy white clouds.
 The sun glistens on the tiny ripples of water washing gently over my feet.
-The sensual feel of the mud oozing between my toes as they sink into the muddy beach.
+The feel of the mud oozing between my toes as they sink into the muddy beach.
 Huge pelicans glide overhead and I liken them to the jumbo jets of the bird world as they come in to land on the water some distance out.
-The sun on my skin is warming me through and through, the breeze is ruffling my hair and tingling my forearms, and the water is cooling on my feet.
-It is so good to be alive, my senses bristling and everything is perfect.
+The sun on my skin warming me through and through, the breeze ruffling my hair and tingling my forearms, and the water cooling on my feet.
+It is so good to be alive, senses bristling as if on stalks and everything is perfect.
 Absolutely no objections to being here – pure delight!
 Peter’s Journal Introduction

 No matter what others read into the actualism writings, the intention of the Actual Freedom website has always been to simply convey information to fellow human beings that it is now possible to become actually free of the human condition.
 Speaking personally, an integral part of this process of becoming free of the human condition is the essential understanding that we are all fellow human beings and this understanding has always been an undercurrent in my intent in writing to others.
 Whilst others may instinctively react to what I am saying and feel it to be polarising in some way, what is in fact being offered is information that is invaluable to any of my fellow human beings who wish to become from free of the human condition of malice and sorrow.